 Most IoT devices don’t use cellular networks that way, and these unnecessary updates consume too much power.

 For the vast majority of IoT applications, manufacturers want to maximize coverage while reducing power consumption and costs.
-In recent years, cellular providers have deployed new low power wide area networks (LPWANs) to meet the specialized needs of IoT applications.
+In recent years, cellular providers have deployed new low-power wide area networks (LPWANs) to meet the specialized needs of IoT applications.
 LPWANs allow IoT devices to transmit or receive updates at fixed intervals or in response to an external trigger (such as a sensor), rather than maintaining a continuous connection.
 This drastically decreases power consumption.

 Narrowband-IoT takes advantage of gaps in the radio frequency spectrum to provide more efficient connectivity and prevent interference.
 These unused frequency bands are known as “guard bands.”
 While cellular networks like 4G LTE use broadband connections (which support a wide range of radio frequencies), narrowband connections isolate devices to “narrower” ranges.

-Narrowband-IoT introduces two major power saving features: power saving mode (PSM) and discontinuous reception (DRX).
-PSM essentially puts the device to sleep when not in use, and DRX can extend the period of time that the device isn’t “actively listening” for a signal.
+Narrowband-IoT introduces two major power-saving features: power saving mode (PSM) and discontinuous reception (DRX).
+PSM essentially puts the device to sleep when not in use, and DRX can extend the period that the device isn’t “actively listening” for a signal.
 As a result, devices that rely on NB-IoT can have years of battery life.
 And since NB-IoT was designed for the Internet of Things, it works on all frequency bands.
 You don’t need different modems for different regions, so global connectivity is both simple and cost effective.

 Long term evolution (LTE-M): High-speed, low-power IoT connectivity

-LTE-M (short for long term evolution machine type communication) is an offshoot of LTE technology that’s specifically designed for the Internet of Things.
+LTE-M (short for long term evolution machine type communication) is an offshoot of LTE technology specifically designed for the Internet of Things.
 It lets IoT devices connect to 4G networks, giving them more bandwidth and mobility than NB-IoT, as well as access to voice over long term evolution (VoLTE)—a more advanced voice service.
 However, it comes at the cost of more idle power consumption and more expensive modems.

-In spite of the greater power usage, LTE-M can still leverage PSM and DRX to significantly extend a device’s battery life, enabling it to work well for many of the same applications as NB-IoT while also enabling more functionality.
+Despite the greater power usage, LTE-M can still leverage PSM and DRX to significantly extend a device’s battery life, enabling it to work well for many of the same applications as NB-IoT while also enabling more functionality.

 When a device needs to transmit or receive a larger volume of data, LTE-M uses less power than NB-IoT because the higher bandwidth allows it to upload and download data significantly faster.
 This helps “future proof” IoT devices because firmware upgrades may introduce new functionality that requires greater data consumption.